DLPS07/Potachee-Ca-fe/README.md

 # Potachee-Ca-fe
-This is a entrepreneur bussiness cafeteria begging of kain product of cheesy spuds
+This is a entrepreneur bussiness cafeteria beggining of main product of cheesy spuds